Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

         Practice good file management.
 Select a folder that will hold all your future projects and keep it organized.

-6.  **Type** the following command to navigate to the chosen directory:
+6. Navigate to the chosen directory by _typing_ the following:

     ```
     cd directory_name